-The SWAGS Department will hold an info session in late February for any students who are considering writing a SWAGS thesis.
+The SWAGS Department will hold an info session in late February or early March for any students who are considering writing a SWAGS thesis.
 This session is targeted at juniors, but open to all students.

 All majors who are considering theses should consult with members of the Department during their junior year to define a suitable Honors project and to determine whether a member of the Department can serve as an advisor.
 A student's choice of thesis topic should be guided by the expertise and interests of our faculty.
 We have compiled a list of topics that our faculty would welcome advising.
 Colleagues from other departments at Amherst College or in the Five Colleges may serve on thesis committees.
 Junior SWAGS majors who are studying abroad should communicate with prospective thesis advisors before leaving and/or while abroad